jeongHwarr/Speech_Enhancement_NMF/README.md

 ## TODO:
-- [ ] Need to improve performance to get a filtered image in MFCM algorithm.
+- [ ] The performance of the `NMF_g` algorithm should be improved.
+(It takes too long to get the distribution parameter)